-Month after month, there are many successful cyberattacks on the health care industry.
-Cybersecurity breaches that expose sensitive data from hundreds of thousands of people are especially important, as the privacy rules have become a nightmare for health care providers.
+Month after month, there are many successful cyberattacks on the healthcare industry.
+Cybersecurity breaches that expose sensitive data from thousands of people are especially important, as the privacy rules have become a nightmare for healthcare providers.

 Social engineering, malware attacks, computer theft, unauthorized access to sensitive information (medical history, treatment of patients etc.) and ransomware, are only some of the challenges.
 WannaCry ransomware, for example, crippled parts of the U.K.’s National Health Service for many days.

-Cybersecurity was not historically a major component of health care management.
-Month after month the health care industry is evolving into an increasingly digital environment, and in today’s threat landscape, health care organizations have cybersecurity professionals on staff, establish security policies and procedures, follow corporate governance best practices, ensure C-suite support and board involvement in understanding risks and countermeasures, and train all persons that have access to sensitive data.
+Cybersecurity was not historically a major component of healthcare management.
+Month after month the industry is evolving into an increasingly digital environment, and in today’s threat landscape, healthcare organizations have cybersecurity professionals on staff, establish security policies and procedures, follow corporate governance best practices, ensure C-suite support and board involvement in understanding risks and countermeasures, and train all persons that have access to sensitive data.

 We always tailor our training programs to meet specific requirements.
 You may contact us to discuss your needs.

-- Important developments in the health care industry after the new privacy regulations, including the GDPR.
+- Important developments in the healthcare industry after the new privacy regulations, including the General Data Protection Regulation (GDPR).

 - Understanding the challenges.